grip-framework/grip/README.md

 # Grip

 Grip is a microframework for building RESTful web applications.
 It is designed to be modular and easy, with the ability to scale up.
-It began as fork of the [Kemal](https://kemalcr.com) framework and has become one of the most interesting frameworks of the Crystal programming language.
+It began as a fork of the [Kemal](https://kemalcr.com) framework and has become one of the most interesting frameworks of the Crystal programming language.

 Grip offers extensibility, it has integrated middleware called "pipes" which alter the parts of the request/response context and pass it on to the actual endpoint.
 It has a router which somewhat resembles that of [Phoenix framework](https://github.com/phoenixframework/phoenix)'s router and most of all it is fast, peaking at [285,013](https://github.com/the-benchmarker/web-frameworks) requests/second.